Singapore Civil Service: Salaries

 The salaries of political appointments, such as the MPs and the speaker of Parliament, are ratios of the MR4 salary.
 While new ministers salaries start off at the MR4 grade, the prime minister may increase a minister's pay grade at his discretion.
 While the salaries of political leaders are generally fixed upon the pay grades, the salaries of civil servants may vary greatly.
 For example, the MR4 discount of being only 60% of the median top salary is done only for ministers, "to reflect the ethos of sacrifice that political service involves", and does not apply to civil servants.

-For most civil servants, the pay scale consists of ranges rather than specific fixed salaries, and the actual salaries of civil servants can vary widely depending on performance and other factors.
-Most civil servants can be divided into three divisions, which each having its own pay grading system: Management Executives (MX); Operations Support (OSS); and Technical Support.
+The salary of the Chief Justice of Singapore is currently not disclosed to the public.
+In previous government documents, it had been pegged at Staff Grade II, Staff Grade IV, and above Staff Grade IV.
+Legal service officers have been previously pegged to judicial salaries and those of private practice lawyers.

-Senior civil servant pay grades are sometimes known as Staff Grade and Superscale (for senior management).
-MX9 superscale officers have an average annual salary range of about $200,000 to $260,000.
+The salaries of high-ranking civil servants in Singapore are some of the highest in the world.
+This has led to some criticisms towards the government for overpaying its employees or crowding out the private sector and reducing the number of highly talented citizens within the private sector.
+In response, the government has maintained that a high pay is necessary to prevent corruption, staff attrition, and the influence of outside money in the public service, as well as to attract and retain talent from the private sector.